 SCDHHS initially created an assessment tool that was designed to evaluate individual residential homes/settings for compliance with the HCBS criteria outlined in 42 CFR 441.301(c)(4).
 After a pilot test of the residential assessment tool was completed, it was determined that the residential assessment tool should be used to assess residential setting types owned and/or operated by a provider and not the individual settings themselves.
 Although provider agencies may operate multiple residential settings, they are operated using the same policies, procedures, and expectations set up by each agency and developed under the SCDDSN Residential Habilitation standards.
-The SCDDSN Residential Habilitation standards only apply to those residential providers contracted with SCDDSN to provide that service.

 There are six types of residential settings with approximately 1200 individual residential settings in total.
 Most of these settings are utilized by participants in the ID/RD and HASCI waivers, with some settings utilized by participants in the Community Choices and HIV/AIDS waivers.
-The description of the settings is listed in the "Assessment of Settings" section, page 18.
+The description of the settings is listed in the "Assessment of Settings" section, page 17.